The Chess Variant Pages

 This is an item in the Piececlopedia: an overview of different (fairy) chess pieces.

 Written by Hans Bodlaender.
-Updated by Greg Strong.
+Updated by Greg Strong and H.G.Muller.

 WWW page created: 2001-02-19.